-If you would like to receive these white papers and/or the journal on an ongoing basis, please sign up on line at www.ShipHullPerformance.org or write to us, email us or phone us with your request.
+If you would like to receive these white papers and/or the journal on an ongoing basis, please sign up on line at http://eepurl.com/ck9Tb or write to us, email us or phone us with your request.
 Let us know if you prefer electronic or printed copies of the white papers and journals.
 These are all provided to you free of charge and without obligation.
-Would you like to receive future Hydrex White Papers, the quarterly Journal of Ship Hull Performance and have access to other valuable, pertinent information?